For the first time in history, we’re pleased to report that over 1,000 out LGBTQ people hold public office in the U.S.

 Our Out for America map is the most comprehensive database on known openly LGBTQ elected officials in the United States.
 The map is updated weekly to show the current state of LGBTQ representation in elected government.

-Out for America is LGBTQ Victory Institute’s annual analysis of the state of LGBTQ representation in America.
-First published in November 2017, the report has since been released annually each summer.
+First published in November 2017, Out for America is LGBTQ Victory Institute’s annual analysis of the state of LGBTQ representation in America.
 While the increase in LGBTQ elected officials each year is primarily due to new LGBTQ people being elected, part of the increase can be attributed to people coming out while in office and Victory Institute’s efforts to identify more LGBTQ people already in elected office.

 You can view previous Out for America reports below:

 LGBTQ Victory Institute works to increase the number of LGBTQ people in public office through campaign trainings and leadership programs and provides additional programming and services once in office to help ensure their success.